white-house

 Accidental Activists

 In the months and years following the terrorist attack, many victims' loved ones channeled their grief and anger into political action.
-These individuals had no background or training in activism, and they fought for and accomplished tremendous change in aviation security, disaster crisis management, and restitution for victims of terrorism.
+These individuals had no background or training in activism, and they fought for and accomplished meaningful reform in aviation security, disaster crisis management, and restitution for victims of terrorism.

 Protest Outside Pan Am Headquarters